koolio-does-coding178/Readify/README.md

 ### Workflow
 - User pastes text
 - Clicks Simplify
-- Receives a cleaner, easier-to-read output
+- Receives a cleaner, easier-to-read output with a dyslexia-friendly font

 ---